ipfabric/docs/docs/IP_Fabric_GUI/discovery_snapshot.md

    **Settings --> Discovery & Snapshots --> Snapshot Retention**
    - if this condition is not met, `Not Enough Disk Space` is thrown

+In case of ongoing issues, it is possible to disable these resource checks in `/opt/nimpee/conf.d/api.json`.
+Please contact IP Fabric Support for such a change.

 ## Snapshot-specific Settings

 ![Snapshot-specific settings](snapshots/snapshot_settings.png)